Oleg655/table/README.md

 # Table
-Table is a project for search user`s information and entered data
+Table is a project for search user`s information and entered data With filtration and sorting data by column name
+You can request large and small amounts data of users

 ## Technologies in this project
 + React